lzlw/DullChrome/README.md

 # DullChrome
-*A Chrome extension to adjust a tab's brightness*
+A Chrome extension to adjust a tab's brightness

+## Installation

+## Usage

 ## Author
 Lazlow Carmichael